 A quick Google search for “what is VoIP” yields results with words such as circuit-committed protocols, discrete packets, IP telephony, and audio codecs.
 You may be asking yourself, “what does any of that mean”?

-When you’re busy running a business, you want to find the best solution for whatever issue is at hand without getting a bigger headache along the way.
+When you’re busy running a business, you want to find the best solution for managing business operations without getting a bigger headache along the way.
 In this article, we are going to break down the ins-and-outs of VoIP and how this solution can help your business communicate effectively – no Advil needed.

 So how does it work?

 During the normal course of business, we’re sure you send emails, browse web pages, and maybe even started the Google search that led you here.
 Each of these activities requires an internet connection and some sort of information exchange behind the curtains.

 The case is no different from VoIP.
 When you pick up your phone and place a call, your voice is converted into digital data that is sent over the internet.
 Whereas with a traditional (analog) phone line, your voice is carried across copper wires that are installed at your location.

 One thing to keep in mind when considering VoIP is that you don’t necessarily even need a traditional phone anymore.
 The beauty of our connected world allows us to access internet communication not just in the office, but also at an off-site job, during an out-of-town business meeting, or maybe even while you’re on vacation in another country.

 What makes VoIP so special?

 Traditional telephone systems are notoriously expensive, painful to upgrade, require an IT staff to manage, and keeps you chained to your desk.
 VoIP tends to have all of the features you’ve come to expect with a traditional phone system, but it truly shines with a unique set of application based functions.
 Instead of letting your local phone provider dictate what you can and cannot do with your phone, you now have the flexibility to customize a system suited to your business’ individual needs.